gardner-lab/printimage/README.md

 - Undeveloped IP-Dip is _extremely_ toxic.
 Use gloves, and treat all spills, wipes, etc., as biohazard waste.
 - Place a drop of IP-Dip on the substrate.
   - We use a syringe or a stirring rod to place the IP-Dip.
   - For a test substrate, we use a microscope slide cover slip suspended by its ends.
-This ensures that if the lens is lowered too far, the cover slip will break.
+This ensures that if the lens is lowered too far, the cover slip will break before anything expensive.

 ## Finding the substrate